 Restaurants often take credit card numbers rather than deposits because they think it is "easier".
 What a surprising number of restaurants don't know is that taking a credit card number and writing it down in a the reservations book is against the law in most countries.
 It is called a breach of "PCI compliance" and restaurants who do this are leaving themselves open to fraud by staff and possible law suits by customers and hefty fines if caught.

-simpleERB allows restaurants to hold credit card numbers securely via Stripe or Paypal.
+simpleERB allows restaurants to hold credit card numbers securely via Stripe.

 However simpleERB also makes it easy to get deposits from customers and this is what we recommend if you are going to actually "hold noshowing customers to account".

 See our quick overview video here.

 BUT you say both deposits and credit cards will dissuade customers from booking.